Nonparametric Regression in Nonstandard Spaces: Simulation

 The rectangle of the two angles $(\vartheta, \varphi) \in [0,\pi]\times[0,2\pi)$ parameterizing the sphere is the \textit{Mercator projection}.
 This projection (as any projection of the sphere to the euclidean plane) distorts the surface of the sphere.
 This is made visible by the thin gray lines in the plots, which are geodesics and replace the usual grid lines.
-The plots show the image of $t\mapsto m_t$ (line with black border) and the different estimators $t\mapsto \hat m_t$ (lines with colored border).
-The covariate $t$ is represented by the rainbow color inside each line.
-To visually compare the deviations of $\hat m_t$ from $m_t$, one has to compare the positions on the lines with the same inner color.
-But note that distances are distorted: Distances close to the equator ($\vartheta=\frac12\pi$) are larger than they appear and smaller at the poles ($\vartheta\in\{0, \pi\}$).
-The observations $y_i$ are also color-coded to identify which $x_i$ they belong to.
-Furthermore, thin colored lines are drawn between $y_i $ and $m(x_i)$.
+The plots show the image of $t\mapsto m_t$ (black line) and the different estimators $t\mapsto \hat m_t$ (colored lines).
+The covariate $t$ is not shown directly.
+But the positions $t = 0.25, 0.5, 0.75$ are marked on each curve by a square, a rhombus, and a triangle, respectively.
+Note that distances are distorted: Distances close to the equator ($\vartheta=\frac12\pi$) are larger than they appear and smaller at the poles ($\vartheta\in\{0, \pi\}$).
+The observations $y_i$ (black dots in the top plots) are connected via thin black lines to $m_{x_i}$.

-A geodesic of length 3 (\autoref{fig:param:short}) is estimated similarly well by all estimators.
-This is true in different settings.
-Compare this with the estimation of a length 6 geodesic in \autoref{fig:param:long}.
-Only \texttt{LinCos} and \texttt{LinGeo} perform well but not \texttt{LinFre}.
-This strongly suggests that \texttt{LinFre} is not consistent if noneuclidean properties of the descriptor space play a significant role.
-Note that the errors in the settings $(n=10, \mathtt{sd}=\frac13)$ and $(n=90, \mathtt{sd}=1)$ are similar and $\mathtt{sd}^2/n$ is the same in both settings.

-Next we repeat this experiment 1000 times for 12 different settings.
-The setting specifies the number of samples drawn $n$, the noise standard deviation $\mathtt{sd} = \sqrt{\frac12(\pi^2-4)}\, a$, and the speed of the true geodesic.
-For each run we calculate the integrated squared error, ISE, $\int_0^1 d(\hat m_t, m_t)^2 dt$.
-Then we take the mean of those 1000 ISE values to approximate the mean integrated squared error, MISE. \autoref{tbl:mise:param} shows the results.

-We can see that for geodesics with small speed, all three methods perform well.
-For high speed geodesics \texttt{LinFre} does not give meaningful results. \texttt{LinGeo} is by far the slowest method in our implementation, as it has the most complex optimization problem to solve.